AlexanderMihalich/HtmlCode-Stihl/README.md

 # Layout-Stihl

-Ordering a garden equipment store
+Ordering a layout for a garden equipment store with a basket, comparison, product catalog, product card tab and a header that is difficult to implement

 https://alexandermihalich.github.io/Layout-Stihl